 Vice President: The Vice President attends to needs of the club under the direction of the President.
 In case the office of President becomes vacant, the Vice President assumes the duties of President for the remainder of the term.
 The Vice President arranges for refreshments for club meetings and assists in scheduling programs for meetings, by contacting and confirming speakers.

 Secretary: The Secretary shall conduct all correspondence for HCBA and report about meetings to the membership.
 The Secretary shall maintain a current mailing list of active members of HCBA.

 Treasurer: The Treasurer is responsible for all financial matters of the HCBA including the filing of required forms as required to maintain the club’s non-profit status with the State of Maryland and the Internal Revenue Service.
-The Treasurer receives and records dues and other income to the club.
-The Treasurer is responsible for the timely payment of expenses of the club.
-The Treasurer is responsible for keeping accurate, detailed financial records for the club and shall present a Treasurer’s report once per year.
+The Treasurer receives and records dues and other income to the club each month.
+The Treasurer is responsible for the timely payment and monthly recording of expenses of the club.
+The Treasurer is responsible for keeping accurate, detailed financial records for the club, make financial information available on-demand, and shall present a Treasurer’s report once per year.